natebellanger10/ClimbingProject/README.md

 - First we need to make our linked services to both the Data Lake and the SQL Database.

-- Go to the Toolkit with a wrench icon on the left hand menu (Manage)
+- Go to the Toolkit with a wrench icon on the left hand menu (Manage).

 <kbd> ![Pencil Icon](https://user-images.githubusercontent.com/61860904/107557587-0b5fe600-6b97-11eb-88f5-d96c5b78ead9.PNG) </kbd>